xozi/modbot/README.md

 How punishments will be handled will depend on whether they're given a time and duration.
 For temporary punishments, DB_Handler workers are to be generated and given a clone of mpsc sender to communicate when it's finished based on Unicode time of completion in the database.
 Permanent punishments can be achieved by omitting a duration.

+Note that edit should be used to commute a sentence, while remove should be use to entirely remove it from record.

 Note: Flags should be triggered indicating an active punishment or removed afterwards, to be displayed on the moderation profile of the user.